Program Costs

 • Our program does not accept the UF EEP or Florida State Tuition Waiver.
 We are an off-book program and do not receive funds from these programs.

 • All students enrolled in for-credit courses will pay a Gator One Service Fee.
 The $5 fee will be issued at the beginning of every fall and spring semester.
-More information this fee can be found here.
+More information regarding this fee can be found here.

 As per the Florida Board of Governor Regulation 8.002 (2.a.2.), you are invited to view our self-supporting programmatic tuition and fee comparison.